 Corporate governance best practices in France are primarily defined by the AFEP-MEDEF Code of Corporate Governance, the country's most followed set of governance guidelines.
 This code was first published in December 2008, combining the corporate governance principles gathered from the Viénot reports of 1995 and 1999, the Bouton report of 2002 and the AFEP-MEDEF's recommendations on the remuneration of executive directors.
 Over the years, the Code has been regularly revised, with the last update taking place in January 2020.
 The application of the AFEP-MEDEF Code is monitored by the High Committee on Corporate Governance (HCGE), which is composed of five experts who either hold or have held directorships in companies that refer to the AFEP-MEDEF Code, and four qualified individuals who represent investors and/or have been chosen for their legal or ethical expertise.
 The HCGE provides interpretations and clarifications on the implementation of the AFEP-MEDEF Code and publishes a report of its observations on an annual basis.
+In June 2022, the HCGE published an additional application guide for the AFEP-MEDEF code, whose purpose is to clarify the interpretation adopted by the High Committee for certain recommendations of the AFEP-MEDEF code and to provide companies with tools to facilitate its application.
 Glass Lewis takes the observations of the HCGE into account when assessing a company's compliance with the recommendations of the AFEP-MEDEF Code.

 In September 2021, Middlenext, an independent professional association, published its latest version of a separate governance code outlining specific best practice standards for small- and mid-cap companies, as well as for companies of all sizes with a major or controlling shareholder.
-Among the several changes, the updated code explicitly recommends that the board establishes a Corporate Social Responsibility (CSR) committee and that it establishes and reports on a diversity policy that aims to promote gender balance at every hierarchical level of the company.
+Among the several changes, the updated code explicitly recommends that the board establishes a Corporate Social Responsibility (CSR) committee1 and that it establishes and reports on a diversity policy that aims to promote gender balance at every hierarchical level of the company.
 Further, it recommends that all board committees are chaired by an independent director, and that shares and stock options granted to the executives under long-term incentive plans be assessed over a performance period of at least three years.
 In addition, in January 2021, the main association of asset managers in France, the Association Française de la Gestion Financière (AFG) updated its Recommendations on Corporate Governance, which are intended to serve as guidelines on how investors should exercise their voting rights.

-&lt;sup>1 Under the recommendation, small boards may conduct their CSR oversight at full-board level.
+1 Under the recommendation, small boards may conduct their CSR oversight at full-board level.

 In May 2019, the new law on Business Growth and Transformation (law Pacte) entered into force.
 Under the law, companies must take social and environmental issues into consideration when formulating and implementing strategy; however, there is no specific penalty for failing to do so.
-Furthermore, companies may choose to adopt a company mission (raison d'être) in their articles of association in addition to their company purpose.
-Such a mission is intended to detail a company's social objectives.
+In March 2022, the French Commercial Code was amended to introduce further considerations that companies must take into account when deciding their activities, specifically ones related to culture and sports.
+2 Furthermore, companies may choose to adopt a company mission (raison d'être) in their articles of association in addition to their company purpose.
+Such a mission is intended to detail a company's social objectives.3